foam-framework/foam2/src/foam/nanos/export/Google_Sheets_Credentials_Set_Up.md

 6. Save credentials

-Note if you cannot access this links please post request on slack to add your email to this projects.
+Note if you cannot access this links please post request on slack to add your email to this project.

 To add users to project:
 1. Open navigation menu (top left corner hamburger button)